Erzatskaiser/Erzatskaiser/README.md

 I am an undergraduate student at **Michigan State University**, pursuing a **Bachelor of Science in Electrical Engineering** with an additional major in **Computer Engineering**.
 My academic and professional interests center on embedded systems, edge AI, and efficient hardware-software co-design.
 I focus on building robust, deployable solutions under real-world constraints—balancing performance, reliability, and maintainability.

 Through roles in research labs, early-stage startups, and industry R&D teams, I’ve gained experience developing firmware, designing PCBs, deploying machine learning models to edge devices, and automating validation processes.
-These experiences have strengthened my system-level thinking and refined my ability to build solutions that are not just functional, but durable and production-ready.
+These experiences have strengthened my system-level thinking and refined my ability to build solutions that are not just functional, but durable and robust.

 ---